Naila-Srivastava/Naila-Srivastava/README.md

 ## 🌐 Let's Connect

-I'm open to collaborations and research roles in **Bioinformatics, Genomics, Computational Biology, and Precision Medicine** — particularly in rare disease, cancer genomics, or multi-omics integration in the UK/EU.
+I'm open to collaborations and research roles in **Bioinformatics, Genomics, Computational Biology, and Precision Medicine**, particularly in rare disease, cancer genomics, or multi-omics integration in the UK/EU.

 <div align="center">